A Space To Breathe

 Tucked inside The Front Climbing Club at the core of the restored 1925 American Can Company building, The YogaLoft is a simple, welcoming space where breath and movement come together for each of us in our own way.

 Also, Front memberships include unlimited yoga classes!
-Interested?
-Learn more about membership rates and perks here.
+Learn more about membership perks.

 YogaLoft’s own signature style vinyasa of an energetic, flowing fusion of breath and movement.
 Poses are combined in creative sequences designed to generate internal heat, which in turn helps burn away our mental and physical excesses: tension, anxiety, stress, and attachment.
 Anything goes in this one.